How Do I Apply? | Standards for Admission | Prerequisites | Special Considerations | When Will I Hear? | FAQs | Checklist | Equal Opportunity Policy

 The Veterinary Medical College Application Service (VMCAS) application is submitted through the American Association of Veterinary Medical Colleges (AAVMC)

-The VMCAS application opens on May 11 during each application cycle, so it is open for four full months before the due date, on September 15.
+The VMCAS application opens on May 11 during each application cycle, so it is open for four full months before the due date on September 15, or later if extended by VMCAS.
 The application fee must be paid at the time of submission or the application is considered incomplete.
 Application fees are calculated on the basis of the number of colleges to which you are applying.
 The fee is payable with MasterCard and Visa.
 A minimum of three letters of reference must be submitted to VMCAS electronically.
 Illinois requires that

 - One of the letters be from a practicing veterinarian familiar with the candidate